Tuesday, June 26, 2012

 Hero

-Dan Roman, Vietnam vet, ex-cop now PI
+Dan Roman, Vietnam vet, ex-cop, now PI

 Location

-around Fort Worth near Dallas, Texas.
+Around Fort Worth near Dallas, Texas.
 Present time.

-Body count: 3
+Body count:

 Dames

-Susie, kidnapped wife.
 Charlotte “Charley” Wilkins, the victim.
-Alicia, her roommate and also a prostitute.

 Cover